frank240889/AutoMusicTagFixer/README.md

 6. Then, in Android Studio go to Build -> Build APK.
 7. When apk is generated, copy it to your device and install it.
-8. That's all!!!, I hope enjoy correcting your songs in a easier way, and specially FREE.
+8. That's all!!!, I hope you enjoy correcting your songs in an easier way, and specially FREE.

--VERY IMPORTANT:
-1. This app is Beta version yet.
-2. This app use an ACR technology powered by Gracenote, visit https://developer.gracenote.com/gnsdk for more information.
-3. This app uses the awesome jAudioTagger library, visit http://www.jthink.net/jaudiotagger/ for more information.
-4. This app uses the amazing Glide library, visit https://github.com/bumptech/glide for more information.
-5- This app and source code is made for Android >= 5, so maybe doesn't work on Android <= 4.